Lawson railway station: History

 Various modifications to the refuge siding and loop were made in 1907 and 1915.
 At the Lithgow end of the main structure, the roof was extended to provide a shelter for a signal interlocking frame, which was installed in 1915, though the signal levers were not enclosed with a signal box until 1921.

 In 1944 the island platform was extended to the west end and it was at this time that subway access was provided to the platform from the Sydney-bound side.
 This accorded with the traditional NSW practice between 1900 and 1920 of providing only single-side subway access.

 Lawson became an important station as locomotives took on water at that location.
 Lawson had a large water-tank and an unusual number of water columns since it was the principal watering-halt for Down trains.
 Recent widening of the Great Western Highway has revealed the remains of what appears to be an underground tank of unknown use.

 The station was accompanied by a Station Masters residence which was built in c.
 1880, and replaced by the existing Station Master's residence in c.
 1896.
 When Chief Commissioner E.M.G.
 Eddy, was appointed in 1888, he undertook to increase substantially the number of official residences for staff of the Traffic Branch.
 Over 100 residences were built in his term and that at Lawson is one of them.
 Residences very roughly reflected the status of the proposed occupant.
 The example at Lawson (10 Loftus Street) is an example of the largest type that was used in the period 1890–1914.
 It contained three bedrooms.
 The asymmetrical plan of the structure predates Eddy's arrival and was first used in 1885.

 Adjacent to the Sydney-bound side of the rail corridor is an electrical traction sub-station and electrical depot containing a mixture of buildings originally clad in corrugated Fibro.
 The substation was built in 1956 in preparation for the complete electrification of the Main Western line from Penrith to Lithgow in 1957.
 This was the major extension of the metropolitan electrified system after World War II and the first designed to handle the electric haulage of rail freight trains, predominantly coal trains, as well as long-distance electric passenger train services.

 The substation was the last of the large brick substations built for the rail electrified system and the largest on the Main Western line past Penrith.
 Modern solid state rectifier technology has now largely superseded the need for this type of substation building.
 It is associated and adjacent to the large Lawson electric line works maintenance depot that still operates with administration offices.
 The substation was designed by New South Wales Government Railways and built in 1956.
 It suffered some fire damage in 2003.

 Platforms and services

 Lawson has one island platform with two sides.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow.